Linet Toto

-Linet Chepkorir Toto (born 1997) is a Kenyan politician under the UDA party.
-After the general election on 9 August 2022, Chepkorir, better known as Toto, is presumed to be the youngest woman to be elected to the National Assembly, currently the Woman Representative in Bomet County.
+Linet Chepkorir Toto (born 1997) is a Kenyan politician and member of the UDA party.
+Following the general election on 9 August 2022, Toto is presumed to be the youngest woman to be elected to the National Assembly as the Woman County Representative for Bomet County.

 Early life

 Linet Chepkorir, popularly known as Toto, was the third born child to Leonard Lang’at and Betty Lang’at in Chemomul, Bomet County.
 She went to Kapsimbiri Elementary School, where she sat for her KCPE and later on joined Kapsimbiri Secondary School before transferring to Siwot Secondary for her secondary education.
 She graduated from Tharaka University in April 2021.

 Political career

 Linet was elected woman representative in the National Assembly for Bomet County in the 2022 general election.
 She won 242,775 votes.
 She is presumed to be the youngest member of the 13th Parliament of Kenya.